-Development Project/Case Built Heritage At The Site Background & Current Progress 13.
-Revitalisation of Stone Houses at no. 31-35 Hau Wong Temple New Village • The Stone Houses, built in 1940s to 1950s, were a block of Chinese tenement houses in Hau Wong Temple New Village.
+Development Project/Case Built Heritage At The Site Background & Current Progress have been completed in September 2013.
+Phase 2 will commence operation in the first quarter of 2014.
+12. Revitalisation of Stone Houses at no. 31-35 Hau Wong Temple New Village ● The Stone Houses, built in 1940s to 1950s, were a block of Chinese tenement houses in Hau Wong Temple New Village.
 It has been accorded a Grade 3 status by the AAB.
 The buildings will be revitalised by Wing Kwong So-Care Company Ltd. into a themed cafeteria-cum-visitor information centre.
 An HIA report in the form of a CMP was presented to the AAB on 15 June 2011.
 Members expressed support to the proposed revitalisation works.
 Works commenced in December 2012 and are expected to be completed by the second quarter of 2014.
+13. Refurbishment of Block M, Kowloon Hospital Block M is one of the hospital blocks in Kowloon Hospital, the first government hospital in Kowloon.
+Block M, a maternity block, is a two-storey building believed to have been built in 1932.
+It has been accorded a Grade 2 status by the AAB.
+The project involves alteration and conversion of the Block M into offices and training centre of the Hospital Authority.
+An HIA report was presented to the AAB on 10 September 2013.
+Members expressed support to the proposed works.
+Structural assessment of the building commenced in December 2013.